 B.A.
 (University College Dublin), M.S.C (London School of Economics), PhD (Northwestern University)

 My teaching and research are primarily in the history of early modern political thought with a particular focus on the writings of Mary Wollstonecraft, Edmund Burke, David Hume, the Third Earl of Shaftesbury, and Alexis de Tocqueville.
-Thematically my work mainly deals with issues surrounding the passions, fanaticism, religious toleration, and censorship.
-My current book project is titled The Power of Contempt: Ridicule in the British Enlightenment.
+Thematically my work mainly deals with issues surrounding the passions, ridicule, fanaticism, religious toleration, and censorship.
+My current book project is titled Uncivil Mirth: Ridicule in the Enlightenment Britain.

 Office hours for AY 2018-19 (Term 2): Tuesdays and Fridays 11am-12 or by appointment in Amory B215.

 - POL1026 - Early Modern Political Thought

 - POL3198 - Revolution and Modern Political Thought

 - POLM057 - Understanding and Interpretation in Political Thought

 My early education was in my native Ireland.
 I completed a BA in politics and philosophy at University College Dublin before leaving for England to complete a Msc in International Relations at the London School of Economics.
 Following a period working in Brussels I travelled to the United States on a Fulbright scholarship and received a doctorate in political science from Northwestern University in 2013 for a dissertation on the politics of enthusiasm in Shaftesbury, Hume, and Burke.
 From 2009 to 2012 I served as Assistant Editor of Political Theory: an International Journal of Political Philosophy.
 Before arriving at Exeter in the autumn of 2015 I spent two years as Visiting Assistant Professor of Government at the College of William and Mary in Virginia.